 “Imagine you’re about to head off to work and you start singing “I ho, I ho it’s off to work we go” (triggers your mind to remember adho).
 Then someone throws muck (triggers your mind to remember mukha) all over your car.
 There’s so much muck that you can’t see out of your window screen and almost run over a beautiful white swan (triggers your mind to remember svan).
 You’re so stressed that you get out of the car in the middle of a busy road and perform Adho Mukha Svanasana.

 Step 4: Teach Symbolism

-Here are some Downward Facing Dog symbolism you can bring up during the class:
+Here is some Downward Facing Dog symbolism you can bring up during the class: